 Exploratory laparotomy method helps to explore the abdominal cavity and the organs.
-This method of diagnose is prescribed for patients with abdominal pain with unknown reason or who have had any abdominal injury.
+This method of diagnosing is prescribed for patients with abdominal pain with unknown reason or who have had an abdominal injury.
 Abdominal injuries can be caused as a result of trauma, infection or accidents.
-Depending on the cause of abdominal injury there can be a risk of infection outbreak or rupture of any internal organ or bleeding.
-Exploratory laparotomy assists the doctor to examine the cause of pain and injury and assist in repair of the abdominal organs.
+Depending on the cause of abdominal injury there can be a risk of infection outbreak or rupture of an internal organ or bleeding.
+Exploratory laparotomy assists the doctor to examine the cause of pain and injury and assist in the repair of the abdominal organs.

 Exploratory laparotomy also plays an important role in detecting the presence of cancer in any abdominal organs.
 It enables to discover the staging of cancer and also to collect samples of the tumor tissues.
 When Laparotomy is used in staging abdominal cancer it is referred to as staging laparotomy.

 There are various medical conditions that can be diagnosed using exploratory laparotomy.
 These include:

 - abscesses (a localized area of infection)

 - adhesions (bands of scar tissue that are formed after surgery)